 When trading, an individual can choose a lot size they can offer since buying one full lot can sometimes get too expensive.
 For instance, a stock lot equals 100 shares.
-Such a lot is called a round lot.
+A lot of this size is called a round lot.
 But you don’t have to purchase the whole round lot.
-Instead, you can buy any number of shares from that lot going for 0.5 lot, 0.1 lot, or even 0.01 lot.
+Instead, you can buy any number of shares from that lot going for a 0.5 lot, 0.1 lot, or even 0.01 lot.

 More information on lots is available in this video lesson by the FBS analyst team.